(effective Sept. 1, 2022)

-Check the home page for announcements about cancellations or other changes to the schedule.
+Check the home page or email (if you’re a member) for announcements about cancellations or other changes to the schedule.

 Practice Group Descriptions:

-We hold an hour-long youth epee practice twice a week where kids learn the fundamentals of epee fencing: safety, basic actions, terminology, rules, and ideas that are important to being a smart fencer.
-We start with a warm-up (frequently a game) and stretching, and then we begin drills and games that introduce important skills and ideas.
+We hold hour-long practices for each age group (8-10 and 10-12)* twice a week where kids learn the fundamentals of epee fencing: safety, basic actions, terminology, rules, and ideas that are important to being a smart fencer.
+Typically, we start with a warm-up and then move on to drills or structured situations.
 The practice usually ends with some open or structured bouting time.
 Students may attend once or twice a week as they are interested and/or able.

 Pants and close-toed shoes are required; fencing pants are strongly encouraged.
-Club equipment may be borrowed as needed, but fencers should start purchasing their own gear as soon as possible.
+Club equipment may be borrowed as needed.

 Pants and close-toed shoes are required; fencing pants are strongly encouraged.
 Club equipment may be borrowed as needed, but fencers should acquire their own personal gear as soon as possible.